KSDaemon/wampy.js/README.md

 will be called
 * **transportEncoding**.
 Default value: json.
 Transport serializer to use.
 Supported 2 values: json|msgpack.
 For using msgpack you need to include msgpack javascript library, and also wamp server, that also supports it.
 * **realm**.
-Default value: window.location.hostname.
+Default value: undefined.
 WAMP Realm to join on server.
 See WAMP spec for additional info.
 * **onConnect**.
 Default value: undefined.
 Callback function.
 Fired when connection to wamp server is established.
 * **onClose**.
 Default value: undefined.
 Callback function.
 Fired on closing connection to wamp server.
 * **onError**.
 Default value: undefined.
 Callback function.
 Fired on error in websocket communication.